 Clinical deterioration and/or the development of complications mostly occurs in the second week of illness and is usually marked by the appearance and worsening of dyspnea.

 Although COVID-19 is a respiratory disease, emerging data and clinical reports increasingly suggest that severe cases reflect a confluence of vascular dysfunction, thrombosis, and dysregulated inflammation.
-The development of complications and organ damage may be due not only to direct organ damage caused by viral infection and local inflammation but also by indirect pathogenic mechanisms, including widespread endothelial damage (endothelialitis) with microangiopathy involving the vascular beds of the lungs, heart, kidneys, liver, and intestines; thrombosis and disseminated intravascular coagulation; an atypical inflammatory response; and autoimmune phenomena such as Guillain-Barré syndrome and pediatric inflammatory multisystem syndrome, an inflammatory state with clinical features similar to those of Kawasaki disease and toxic shock syndrome.
+The development of complications and organ damage may be due not only to direct organ damage caused by the viral infection and local inflammation but also by indirect pathogenic mechanisms, including widespread endothelial damage (endothelialitis) with microangiopathy involving the vascular beds of the lungs, heart, kidneys, liver, and intestines; thrombosis and disseminated intravascular coagulation; an atypical inflammatory response; and autoimmune phenomena such as Guillain-Barré syndrome and pediatric inflammatory multisystem syndrome, an inflammatory state with clinical features similar to those of Kawasaki disease and toxic shock syndrome.

 The most common complications include pneumonia, respiratory failure and acute respiratory distress syndrome (ARDS), sepsis and septic shock, cardiomyopathy, acute kidney injury (AKI), and pulmonary thromboembolism.